edthedev/minion/README.md

 This plugin is packaged for use with [Vundle](https://github.com/gmarik/vundle/blob/master/README.md).
 This plugin requires [Vim](http://vim.org/about.php) to be compiled with [Python]( http://python.org) support.

-Install Vundle and then add `edthedev/minion` to your .vimrc:
+1. Install Vundle and then add `edthedev/minion` to your .vimrc:

 `Bundle 'edthedev/minion'`

-Then, from within Vim, run BundleInstall:
+2. Then, from within Vim, run BundleInstall:

 `:BundleInstall`

-Copy and set .minion file accordingly:
+3. Copy and set .minion file accordingly:

 `mv ~/.vim/bundle/minion/DOTminion ~/.minion`

+4. Edit `~/.minion` to set your notes directory.

+	[notes]
+	home = ~/Documents

+5. Optionally, edit `~/.minion` to modify the default editor, templates, and text file extension.

+	[compose]
+	templates = /Users/edward/.vim/bundle/minion/plugin/../templates
+	extension = .md
+	editor = vim

-Change the `MINION_INSTALL` variable to `$HOME/.vim/bundle/minion` in `~/.vim/bundle/minion/add_to_your_profile`.
+6. Change the `MINION_INSTALL` variable to `$HOME/.vim/bundle/minion` in
+`~/.vim/bundle/minion/add_to_your_profile`.

-Edit your bash profile to add `source ~/.vim/bundle/minion/add_to_your_profile`.
+7. Edit your bash profile to add `source ~/.vim/bundle/minion/add_to_your_profile`.

-##Commands

 ##Usage